 The FB60 unit became available to BMC as a result of their abortive collaboration with Rolls-Royce, which could have seen it used in proposed models such as the Rolls-Royce Rangoon and Bentley Bengal.
 Later on, there was also a plan to use the engine in the ADO24 roadster (the so-called Austin-Healey 4000), but this project was also shelved.

 The original B60 unit, dating back to just before WWII, had indeed been developed primarily for military use; it was part of Rolls-Royce’s B-series range of modular engines, along with its 4- and 8-cylinder counterparts (designated B40 and B80 respectively).

 However, following the war, the B60 and B80 engines were also pressed into service, between them powering all Rolls-Royce and Bentley cars right up until the end of the 1950s (when the B-Series gave way to the new V8 unit which went on to serve them into the new Millennium).
 Incidentally, the B40 unit was also used in the Austin Champ off-roader, while the B80 and related B81 engines found their way into Alvis’s range of armoured cars.

 So, in short, the FB60 was not strictly-speaking a military engine, but it was a development of a Rolls-Royce engine which had been used both in military vehicles and civilian cars.

 ‘The ‘R’ stands for royal’

 Er, nope.
 It actually stands for ‘Rolls-Royce’, of course.
-The ‘royal’ rumour started soon after the car emerged in the Sixites, and has never fully gone away.
-May have originated due to the ‘Princess’ connection.
+The ‘royal’ rumour started soon after the car emerged in the 1960s, and has never fully gone away – it may have originated due to the ‘Princess’ connection.

 ‘There must be room for a bale of hay in the boot’